Azathothas/Stars/README.md

 - [hykilpikonna/hyfetch](https://github.com/hykilpikonna/hyfetch) – 🏳️‍🌈 🏳️‍⚧️ Neofetch with LGBTQ+ pride flags!
 - [hyperupcall/autoenv](https://github.com/hyperupcall/autoenv) – Directory-based environments.
 - [hyperupcall/bake](https://github.com/hyperupcall/bake) – A Bash-based Make alternative.
-- [hyugogirubato/mkshrc](https://github.com/hyugogirubato/mkshrc) – Enhance your Android shell experience with mkshrc, a script that provides advanced tools, aliases, and functions for power users and developers.
 - [i5nipe/android-scripts](https://github.com/i5nipe/android-scripts) – Some simple scripts that I use during bug bounty hunting in Android Apps
 - [iamthefrogy/bucketbunny](https://github.com/iamthefrogy/bucketbunny) – AWS S3 open bucket poc automated script.
 - [ice-wzl/Hacknetics](https://github.com/ice-wzl/Hacknetics) – Contained is all my reference material for my OSCP / Red Teaming.
 Designed to be a one stop shop for code, guides, command syntax, and high level strategy.
 One simple clone and you have access to some of the most popular tools used for pentesting.